juliaingram/ca-utility-fires/README.md

 ## Data Extraction

 Most of the CPUC utility fire data is stored as PDFs.
-I used Camelot to extract the data and pandas to clean and standardize it.
+I used **Camelot** to extract the data and pandas to clean and standardize it.
+I also used Python and pandas to pull out statistics on the data that were not already available in the audit report, such as how much more likely a fire is to be greater than a quarter-acre if it occurs in a high or extreme risk fire zone (1.67 times more likely).

 ## Mapping and Interactivity

-I created the map in QGIS, creating multiple layers for each iteration of the visual to be displayed when the user scrolls.
-I exported it from QGIS as an SVG file, then ran the ai2html script on in Adobe Illustrator to include in the HTML for the article webpage.
+I created the map in **QGIS**, creating multiple layers for each iteration of the visual to be displayed when the user scrolls.
+I exported it from QGIS as an SVG file, then ran the **ai2html** script on in Adobe Illustrator to include in the HTML for the article webpage.
 The webpage was built starting from a template provided to our class by our instructor Jonathan Soma, adapted for my text and visualization.
-The template uses the package Scrollama, and I used D3 to determine when to display each layer of the map on each user scroll.
+The template uses the package Scrollama, and I used **D3** to determine when to display each layer of the map on each user scroll.

 ## Skills & Growth